The young woman who exposed her divorce on TikTok in search of support and ended up killed by her ex-husband

 Khan’s friends claim Ahmad had had mental health problems for a long time.
 The couple spent most of their courtship in a long-distance relationship before getting married.
 The friends say the distance probably obscured the extent of the couple’s incompatibility.

-Problems came to a head in December when Khan told a friend that Ahmad had a mental health crisis and that she felt insecure.
+The problems came to a head in December, when Khan told a friend that Ahmad had a mental health crisis and that she felt insecure.

 The BBC was unable to reach Ahmad’s family.
 Relatives stated, through Khan’s friends, that they would not comment for this story.